-The Saga of HROLF 'KRAKI' - 4: Svipdag the One-Eyed and Bodvar 'Bjarki' come to Hrolf's hall
+The Saga of HROLF 'KRAKI' - 4: A MEETING OF SOULS, One-eyed Svipdag And Bodvar 'Bjarki' Show At Hrolf's Hall

 From far away fighting men heard King Hrolf was a warrior leader

 One of the berserkers and one of the invaders was killed.
 The rest fled the field in disarray.

 Svipdag was hailed as Adhils' champion and Yrsa let him know that the high seat next to that of the king's was better taken by him than by any of the king's berserkers - to which Adhils added his agreement.

 However, the berserkers raised another following to raid the kingdom.
 Again Adhils told Svipdag to take his army out against them.
 Svipdag readied himself for the forthcoming fight, even though he was given a third less men than the berserkers were known to have.
 Adhils offered to take his own household warriors when he was ready, and would be there to back Svipdag when needed.
 Svipdag set off earlier than the berserkers thought he would and he took them off guard.
 The armies clashed and the battle was hard-fought.
 Adhils gathered his men, meaning - he had said - to take the foe unawares from behind.